-The residence halls open for Rev-It-Up on Wednesday, August 23, 2017 starting at 8:00AM for first-year and transfer students attending New Student Orientation (NSO).
-You must be signed up to attend NSO or be an approved early move in order to check in on the 23rd during Rev-It-Up.
+Residence halls open for first-year and transfer students attending New Student Orientation (NSO) on Wednesday, August 22, 2018 starting at 8:00AM.
+You must be signed up to attend NSO or be an approved early move in order to check in on the August 22nd during Rev-It-Up.

 |Group Name||Arrival Details|